“A day in which neither wealth nor children shall be of any benefit, except one who comes to God with a sound heart” (Sūrat’l-Shu‘arā’: 88-89).

 “O Over-Turner of Hearts!
 Make firm my heart upon your religion”

 Imam Nawawi’s Spiritual Bucket List

 All of the above has been summarized succinctly in a paragraph by Imam Nawwawi in his Maqasid.
-Print it out, put it up on a wall and work towards achieving this spiritual bucket list.
+While it appears challenging, we must have high aspirations and should work towards achieving this spiritual bucket list.
 (Taken from Shaykh Hamza’s translation of Sidi Ahmed Zarruq’s Foundations of the Spiritual Path – another beneficial read):